* The accommodation *

-Perfectly situated in a quiet residential area, with sea and mountains view and close to the beach and town, it is both ideal as a home and a holiday base.
-There is easy access to the main roads/motorways leading to Malaga and Granada within an hour, and yet being beyond the cusp of a hill in a private road with surveillance and maintenance, it is completely protected from any traffic.
+Perfectly situated in a quiet residential area, with sea and mountains view and close to the beach and town, it is ideal for both as a home and a holiday base.
+There is easy access to the main roads/motorways leading to Malaga and Granada within an hour, and yet being in a semiprivate area with surveillance and maintenance, it is completely protected from any traffic.
 I use to go down to the beach by jogging in ten minutes and breathe deeply in front of the sea.
 Almuñécar old town is 700 meters away.
 Almuñécar moorish castle is about 700 meters from the house.
-Marina del Este sport port is 1 km away.
+Marina del Este sport club is 1 km away.
 Beyond, is the pretty village and horseshoe-shaped bay of La Herradura and another large natural promontory.
 Farmhouses and small hamlets dot the area overlooked by the Peña Escrita natural park.
 Granada and the old moresque castle of La Alhambra 70 km.
 Sierra Nevada ski resort 80 km.

 |Further details outdoors|

 The residential area is populated with gardens and palm trees, it´s perfectly located and well protected from winds, noises or other nuisances.
 Provided with private surveillance and maintenance.
 The Almuñecar town and coastline offers you as much as you can get, from relaxing to all the sports and acuatic activities you want to enjoy.
 Nice free tapas and snacks come with a beer or cup of wine in all the restaurants in the area.